Tenancy agreement explained: What to include and legal requirements in the UK

 As mentioned earlier, the break clause allows either the tenant or the landlord to end the tenancy early, provided that sufficient written notice has been served.
 There is no standard format for a break clause, but usually it can only be used on or after a specified date.
 For example a break clause might say the tenant can end the tenancy six months after it starts if they give one month’s notice.
 It is important that the break clause is clear – the exact notice period, the terms of the break clause and how it can be activated must all be included in the tenancy agreement.

-Suzy Hershman, Head of Disputes at mydeposits, explains,
+Suzy Hershman, Resolution Department Lead at mydeposits, explains,

 “Common problems adjudicators find is the poor drafting of some terms in tenancy agreements, a good example being break clauses, which can be interpreted in different ways and have the unintended effect of being contrary to the original intent.”